-What is true, however, is that larger scale GHG accounting can capture leakage effects within the boundary being monitored.
-Considering the significance of national and international leakage effects, ideally, leakage management would include interconnected monitoring at the intervention, investment and consumption levels to capture spill-over effects and attribute GHG properly.
+What is true, however, is that larger-scale GHG accounting can capture leakage effects within the boundary being monitored.
+Considering the significance of national and international leakage effects, ideally, leakage management would include interconnected monitoring at the intervention, investment, and consumption levels to capture spill-over effects and attribute GHG properly.

 What to do About Leakage?

-Accounting rarely solves a problem, it merely captures the problem in spreadsheet.
-As a first priority, leakage should be avoided through smart design of projects and programs.
+Accounting rarely solves a problem, it merely captures the problem in a spreadsheet.
+As a first priority, leakage should be avoided through the smart design of projects and programs.
 All major forest carbon standards demand project developers to actively address leakage and anticipate the increase in GHG emissions linked to the project interventions.
 Leakage management generally requires (1) consideration and reduction of potential leakage in the project and program design, (2) monitoring and accounting of leakage in a sufficiently large monitoring area, and (3) discounting of any leakage from GHG benefits claimed.

 Considering that leakage management at the project level is hardly possible in the cases where deforestation is caused by industrial agriculture or large-scale investors, these drivers cannot be addressed through REDD+ projects.
 Deforestation by larger corporate players has to be addressed by host governments through regulation and law enforcement, by importing countries through standards and technical assistance, and by companies through responsible corporate policies.

 The experience of protected areas and leakage risks has led most REDD+ projects to focus on engaging communities rather than merely hiring armed guards to protect forests.
 Good REDD+ projects find alternatives for local communities and farmers to change practices (away from those that result in forest loss).
 In return, they benefit by receiving ecosystem-service payments, or technical and financial support to improve agricultural yields and practices.
-Examples include the Tambopata project in Peru which engages local communities in agricultural projects around the buffer zone a conservation area that protects primary rainforest, or COMACO’s Landscape Management Project in Zambia, which established Community Conservation Areas covering over 1 million hectares, while creating new income sources for farmers, such as bee keeping and community poultry farming, alongside payments for conservation efforts from carbon sales.
+Examples include the Tambopata project in Peru which engages local communities in agricultural projects around the buffer zone a conservation area that protects primary rainforest, or COMACO’s Landscape Management Project in Zambia, which established Community Conservation Areas covering over 1 million hectares, while creating new income sources for farmers, such as beekeeping and community poultry farming, alongside payments for conservation efforts from carbon sales.